-Tech Mahindra Accelerates Enterprise AI Transformation with Gemini Enterprise
+Tech Mahindra Accelerates Enterprise AI Transformation With Gemini Enterprise

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- The Revelation Consultancy DMCC) Pune – December 18th, 2025: Tech Mahindra (NSE: TECHM), a leading global provider of technology consulting and digital solutions to enterprises across industries, announced that it plans to accelerate enterprise adoption of Gemini Enterprise using Google’s Gemini 2.5 multimodal models.
+(MENAFN- Mid-East Info) Pune: Tech Mahindra (NSE: TECHM), a leading global provider of technology consulting and digital solutions to enterprises across industries, announced that it plans to accelerate enterprise adoption of Gemini Enterprise using Google's Gemini 2.5 multimodal models.
 Through this collaboration, Tech Mahindra will empower customers to harness the full potential of Gemini Enterprise to drive measurable outcomes through responsible, human-centered AI.

-The collaboration combines Tech Mahindra’s extensive implementation experience, AI-first engineering talent, and proven Orion framework with Google Cloud’s advanced AI capabilities to help organizations design, deploy, and scale next-generation Agentic AI solutions.
-Gemini Enterprise will also enable the creation of specialized AI agents, embed governance and safety guardrails, and integrate them seamlessly with Google Cloud’s ecosystem, including Google Cloud’s Vertex AI platform, Google BigQuery, and advanced data-to-AI pipelines.

-Amol Phadke, Chief Transformation Officer, Tech Mahindra, said, “As enterprises evolve from AI experimentation to AI-driven business transformation, they require secure, scalable, and enterprise-ready intelligence that can operate across diverse business environments.
-Through our collaboration with Google Cloud and Gemini Enterprise, we are equipping organizations to embed AI into core operations with confidence, enabling intelligent, connected, and secure ecosystems powered by next-generation Agentic AI.”

 Legal Disclaimer: